confluentinc/ksql/design-proposals/klip-26-java-client-interfaces.md

 }
 ```

-I'm not sure whether it makes more sense for `StreamInfo#getFormat()` and `TableInfo#getFormat()` to return a string or an enum value.
+In considering whether it makes more sense for `StreamInfo#getFormat()` and `TableInfo#getFormat()` to return a string or an enum value,
-The latter would make it easier for the user to know the possible values, but we'd have to keep the list up to date and would also sacrifice forward compatibility.
+the latter would make it easier for the user to know the possible values, but we'd have to keep the list up to date and would also sacrifice forward compatibility.
+Almog also points out that returning the format as a string allows support of custom formats in the future, which is a huge plus, so we'll go with strings for now.

 #### `SHOW QUERIES`